TV Reporter and Alum Victoria Price Gets Life-Changing Email

 “Next thing you know, I’m doing this live talkback with this TV station in Texas, which offered me a job, and ended up being my first job in TV because of that,” says Price.
 “It went from this day of celebration to this horrible tragedy, which for a journalism student really overruled our lives for the next few weeks, because it was the biggest story in America and it was right there in our backyards.”

-Susan Walker, a COM associate professor of journalism, remembers Price’s coverage of the Marathon bombings and subsequent manhunt.
+Susan Walker (GRS’09), a COM associate professor of journalism, remembers Price’s coverage of the Marathon bombings and subsequent manhunt.

 Price is bringing that resolve to both her role at WFLA-TV and her cancer diagnosis.
 While it’s a bit too early to officially declare her in remission, doctors say the chance the cancer could return is minimal.
-Now, Price is working with her mother to create a foundation that promotes thyroid cancer awareness.
+She is now working with her mother to create a foundation that promotes thyroid cancer awareness.

-“It’s the most commonly diagnosed cancer in young women, and it’s so easily overlooked,” she says, adding that the organization is in the inception phase.
+“It’s the most commonly diagnosed cancer in young women, and it’s so easily overlooked,” Price says, adding that the organization is in the inception phase.

 “This created so much attention,” she says.
 “I think it would be silly to let that simmer down and die without trying to keep that momentum going in a progression for something good.”